Chocolate Zucchini Bread

 Do you squeeze out the liquid from zucchini for bread?

 Nope!
 While some zucchini bread recipes might ask you to squeeze out the zucchini’s excess moisture, I never will.
-Zucchini’s magic is that it makes baked goods super moist.
+Like the bananas in banana bread, zucchini’s magic is that it makes baked goods super moist.
 We want all the moisture inside it to go into the bread!
 Simply grate the zucchini on the large holes of a box grater and add it straight to the batter.

 Chocolate Zucchini Bread Recipe